-Parameter 27: automatic home control, range 0 to 512 (0 to 255) PROTECTED!
+Parameter 27: Auto Home Control, Automatic Home Control, range 0 to 512 protected!

-All HAAS Indexers use a home switch used in conjunction with the Z pulse on the motor encoder (one for each revolution of the motor) for repeatability.
+All Haas Indexers use a home switch in conjunction with the Z pulse on the motor encoder (one for each revolution of the motor) for repeatability.
 The home switch consists of a magnet (Haas PN 69-18101) and proximity switch (Haas PN 36-3002), which is of the magnetically sensitive transistor type.
 When the control is shut down and restarted, it will give a "no home" display, requiring the user to press the "zero return" button.
 The motor then operates slowly in a clockwise direction (as viewed from the platter of a rotary table) until the proximity switch is magnetically tripped and then backs up to the first Z pulse.
 (See parameter code options in parameter section for actual options.)
-Note: to reverse direction when seeking a home switch (if it currently moves away from the home switch during the home sequence), add 256 to the value in parameter 27.
+Note that to reverse direction when seeking a home switch (if it currently moves away from the home switch during the home sequence), add 256 to the value in Parameter 27.